-Inventories comprising of raw materials, packaging materials, finished goods, spare parts and goods in transit are valued at the lower of cost and net realizable values.
-Costs, including an appropriate portion of fixed and variable overhead expenses, are assigned to inventory on hand by the method most appropriate to each particular class of inventory, with the majority being valued on a weighted average basis.
+Inventories comprising of raw materials, packaging materials, finished goods, and goods in transit are valued at the lower of cost and net realizable values.
+Costs, including an appropriate portion of fixed and variable overhead expenses, are assigned to inventory on hand by the method most appropriate to each particular class of inventory, being valued on a weighted average basis.